opendocsg/slw-judgments-backfill/2010_SGHC_345/report.md

 **Previous Proceedings**

 3       The genesis of this suit can be traced to 20 January 2000 when the plaintiff commenced judicial review proceedings in Originating Summons No 96 of 2000 to seek orders of _certiorari_ and _mandamus_ against the Public Service Commission for terminating her employment.
-The Originating Summons culminated in the Court of Appeal decision in Civil Appeal No 69 of 2000 (see _Public Service Commission v Lai Swee Lin Linda_ [2001] 1 SLR(R) 133) which held that the plaintiff’s rights were governed by contract and involved private and not public rights susceptible to judicial review.
+The Originating Summons culminated in the Court of Appeal decision in Civil Appeal No 69 of 2000 (see _Public Service Commission v Lai Swee Lin Linda_ <span class="citation">[2001] 1 SLR(R) 133</span>) which held that the plaintiff’s rights were governed by contract and involved private and not public rights susceptible to judicial review.

 4       The plaintiff then filed the present suit on 17 December 2004 against the government for the alleged wrongful termination of her employment contract.

 5       From January 2005 onwards, the plaintiff and the defendant were embroiled in a number of legal

 proceedings relating mostly to procedural issues.
 Of particular significance was the automatic discontinuance of the present suit due to a failure by the plaintiff to take steps in the proceedings and Justice Belinda Ang’s subsequent decision to allow the plaintiff to reinstate the same.
-The facts and events surrounding the legal proceedings leading to the plaintiff’s reinstatement of the action are set out in Justice Ang’s decision (see Lai Swee Lin Linda v Attorney-General [2009] SGHC 38) and need not be repeated here.
+The facts and events surrounding the legal proceedings leading to the plaintiff’s reinstatement of the action are set out in Justice Ang’s decision (see Lai Swee Lin Linda v Attorney-General <span class="citation">[2009] SGHC 38</span>) and need not be repeated here.
 The previous proceedings are now water under the bridge.

 **_Background_**